PaulTR/AndroidDemoProjects/README.md

 AndroidArduinoLEDControl: Android project and Arduino sketch file for controlling 3 different LEDs attached to an Arduino board from an Android device.

+AndroidTVAsteroidBelt: Example of using OpenGL and the Android TV controller to make a basic Asteroids game.

 AndroidTVMediaPlayer: A demo media project for the AndroidTV.

 Animations: Example of using the new animation features in Android L. Goes over ripples, animated UI widgets, circular reveal, activity transitions and shared element activity transitions.